Prompt Engineering · OrevateAI

 Frequently Asked Questions

-What is the fastest route from Houston to San Antonio?
+What is the fastest way to drive from Houston to San Antonio?

-What is the distance between Houston and San Antonio?
+What are the best towns to stop in between Houston and San Antonio?

 About the Author